racket/racket/README.md

 -----------

-Pre-built versions of Racket for a variety of operating systems and architectures, as well as convienient source distributions are available at
+Pre-built versions of Racket for a variety of operating systems and architectures, as well as convenient source distributions are available at

   [https://download.racket-lang.org](https://download.racket-lang.org)